Tyler Reddick gives Earnhardt another Xfinity championship

 It was the final event for Sadler, a JR Motorsports driver who is calling it a career after 23 seasons.
 He toasted his crew with beer at his race car after the race.

+Brett Moffitt won the Truck Series title Friday night in a caution-free race, and Reddick's run also was free of yellow flags.
+Chevy and Toyota each have a championship this weekend, and Ford will try to claim its first Cup title since 2004 on Sunday.

-Stewart-Haas Racing claimed the owner championship and had another chance Sunday at a title with Kevin Harvick in NASCAR's final four.
+Ford's Stewart-Haas Racing claimed the Xfinity owners championship and had another chance Sunday at a title with Kevin Harvick in NASCAR's final four.

 "We're proud as an organization to win an owners championship, but we wanted to do it with our driver and win a drivers' championship," team co-owner Tony Stewart said.
 "You take the lump but the goal was to win Cole a driver championship."